-When it comes to bone broth, chicken version is probably my favourite.
+When it comes to bone broth, the chicken version is probably my favourite.
 In fact, I love it so much that I almost always have a batch of organic chicken bone broth in the fridge and it should be a part of everyone’s weekly meal prep.
 While making bone broth on a stove or using a slow cooker can take anywhere between 6-12 hours, or even more for larger meat bones, using an Instant Pot pressure cooker reduces that time to under 3 hours!

 It’s a great way to use up leftover chicken bones and carcass, thus turning you into a sustainable kitchen goddess (or god).
 Bone broth can be used in many ways: using it as a base for soups and stews, braising vegetables in it, cooking rice with it, adding it to scramble eggs and so on.